watson-developer-cloud/swift-sdk/.github/CONTRIBUTING.md

     * Please respect the original code [style guide][styleguide].
     * Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
     * Check for unnecessary whitespace with `git diff --check` before committing.
   5. Verify that tests pass successfully.
+Instructions on running the Swift tests on Linux while on a Mac can be found [here](https://github.com/watson-developer-cloud/swift-sdk/wiki/Running-Swift-Linux-Tests-on-Mac).
   6. Push to your fork and submit a pull request to the **master** branch.

 # Developer's Certificate of Origin 1.1